Irratzo/Containers/content/build_contain.rst

 You can take a look at Singularity's "`Build a Container <https://sylabs.io/guides/3.7/user-guide/build_a_container.html>`_" documentation for more details on different approaches to building containers.

-.. excercise :: Why look at Singularity Definition Files?
+.. exercise :: Why look at Singularity Definition Files?

   .. tabs ::